AzureAD/microsoft-authentication-library-for-js/lib/msal-angular/README.md

 Before using `@azure/msal-angular`, [register an application in Azure AD](https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app) to get your `clientId`.

+For local development, please see the [`contributing.md`](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/contributing.md) file for more information.

 ## Installation

 The `@azure/msal-angular` package is available on NPM: